-A second offense, or an egregious first level offense will result in more severe sanctions.
+A second offense, or an egregious first level offense is a second level violation and will result in more severe sanctions.
 In addition to first level sanctions, any or all of the following may be imposed for a second level violation:

-- "X" on the transcript before a grade denoting an Honor Code Violation. - Withdrawal from the course with a failing grade (WF)- an extraordinary step and only by specific direction of the Honor Court. - Suspension from the university for a minimum period of one term to a maximum of one year. - Expulsion from the university.
+- a.
+"X" on the transcript before a grade denoting an Honor Code Violation, which makes the student ineligible for grade forgiveness. - b.
+Withdrawal from the course with a failing grade (WF)- an extraordinary step and only by specific direction of the Honor Court. - c.
+Suspension from the University for a minimum period of one term to a maximum of one year. - d.
 In the case of suspension, the student will receive a failing grade in the course in which the violations occurred and a "W" or ""WF" in all other courses.
 The suspension period will begin immediately following the conclusion of the case.
-The student is ineligible to enroll in summer courses during the suspension period and summer terms will not count toward the suspension period.
-Expulsion results in dismissal from the university without the ability to seek readmittance.
+The student is ineligible to enroll in summer courses during the suspension period and summer terms will not count toward the suspension period. - e.
+Expulsion from the University.
+Expulsion results in dismissal from the University without the ability to seek readmittance.